ietf-rats/charter/ietf-rats-charter.md

 1. Standardized and interoperable mechanisms to establish a sufficient level of confidence that data originates from trustworthy systems designed to support a specific set of operations/functionalities.

-2. Standardized and interoperable mechanisms building on (1.) to allow relying parties to know the attestation provenance and characteristics with respect to systems that may request services or provide information to the relying party.
+2. Standardized and interoperable mechanisms building on (1.) to allow relying parties to know the attestation provenance and characteristics with respect to systems from which it may request services, consume information or to which a relying party may provide information.

 The Working Group will maintain close relationships with bodies undertaking complementary work streams in the area of remote attestation, such as GlobalPlatform, Trusted Computing Group, and FIDO Alliance.